DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 * output [ArtifactSource](#artifactsource)

 ### ArtifactSources_Update
-Modify properties of artifact sources.
+Allows modifying tags of artifact sources.
+All other properties will be ignored.

 ```js